Despite almost universal popularity, cheese often has its nutritional value questioned.

 At the end of the day; cheese is good for you, improves blood sugar regulation, and is not a food diabetics should avoid.

-Key Point: Despite many conventional nutritionists viewing high-fat as bad for diabetics, the research shows the complete opposite.
+Key Point: Despite traditional thoughts viewing high-fat as bad for diabetics, the research shows the complete opposite.
 Cheese reduces negative risk factors and helps improve blood sugar control.

 3. Cheese Improves Your Dental Health